Notes on the Geography of Brazil: Salvador

 We're peeking over the topographic notch and toward the church of Nossa Senhora do Rasario do Pretos, or Our Lady of the Rosary of the Blacks.
 It fronts on the plaza that once held the pelourinho.

-Here's the lower half of the Largo do Pelourinho, which slopes back toward the notch in the ridge.
+Here's the lower half of the Largo do Pelourinho, which slopes downhill toward the notch in the ridge.
 Brazil abolished slavery in 1888, so this church, begun in 1704 and more or less finished in 1780, was built by a brotherhood or mutual-aid society of slaves.
 Every parish in Salvador had such a brotherhood; this one was established in 1685.
-Raises all kinds of questions, doesn't it?

 And here's the upper half.
 This was an elite residential neighborhood until about 1900.
 Then it fell into steep decline until its touristic revival after 1990.
 At the far end, a temporary stage has been set up for Carnival, 2016.